Wells Fargo reviews wealth business for possible customer abuse: filing

 Wells Fargo has been embroiled in a sales-practice scandal in its retail operations for more than a year, primarily related to employees opening perhaps 3.5 million phony accounts in customers’ names without their permission.

-The bank also found evidence that some customer accounts were improperly closed, or their funds were improperly frozen, and that customers were enrolled in “add-on” products like identity theft protection that they did not request.
+The bank also found evidence that some customer accounts were improperly closed, or their funds were improperly frozen, and that customers were enrolled in“add-on” products like identity theft protection that they did not request.

 Problems in other areas, including mortgage lending and auto insurance, also have surfaced through internal reviews and regulatory probes.
 But until now, Wells Fargo’s wealth and investment management business had largely avoided scrutiny.

-According to the filing, as part of its review of the wealth business, Wells found that some customers were overcharged for investment and fiduciary services due to “incorrect set-up and maintenance in the system of record.”
+According to the filing, as part of its review of the wealth business, Wells found that some customers were overcharged for investment and fiduciary services due to“incorrect set-up and maintenance in the system of record.”
 The bank is now trying to determine the extent of the issue and causes of any problems in the unit, which generated $2.7 billion worth of profit last year.

 (This story was corrected to removes extraneous words from first paragraph.)